CrossTheStreams/react_boilerplate/README.md

 # React Boilerplate Project
 ---

-This is a template for a React project.
+This is a template for a React project, based on [the small tutorial from Andrew H Farmer](https://www.andrewhfarmer.com/build-your-own-starter/#0-intro)

 Usage
 ---